aijony/anki-swedish-kelly/README.md

 you probably don't need to use Anki to learn them.
 It is also possible [sort by](https://docs.ankiweb.net/editing.html#customizing-fields) the "Frekvens" field.
-To sort by the 'Frekvens' field, select all, right-click, and then choose 'Cards→Reposition,' and uncheck 'Randomize.'.
+To queue studying via a sorted field, select all in the desired order, right-click, then choose 'Cards→Reposition' and leave 'Randomize' unchecked.

 An example study flow might be:
 0. Continue to do new cards in order from Kelly